Last updated: January 27, 2021

 - Updated ticketing policies.
 We’ve updated our ticketing policies to allow patrons the option of receiving a refund or donating the value of their tickets to the company as a charitable contribution.
 Previously, we’ve not offered refunds, and we know that this change has been an important one for many of our patrons whose families and lives have been impacted by changed circumstances.
 We’ve been moved by the generosity of donated tickets and continue to provide personalized customer service for our patrons.
 You can contact our team Monday – Wednesday, 10 AM – 5 PM, by calling 503-241-1802.

 - Community connections.
 One of our core values is to be a connector and convener in the community.
-To that end, we’ve been busy!
-Our Costume Shop sewed fabric masks for added protection of community members, and we’ve provided weekly arts learning activities for students learning from home.
-We’ve also connected with wellness calls in the form of delivering opera and classical music jokes via phone and email.
-We’ve launched a series of pop-up concerts to serenade passersby and essential workers at OHSU from the balcony of the Hampton Opera Center.
-We also share moments from these concerts through our social media channels, to add some joy and music into the digital space.
-For July, we are celebrating the 19/20 Portland Opera Resident Artists with a series of virtual recitals and collaborations to mark the conclusion of our season.
+During the pandemic, our Costume Shop has sewed fabric masks for added protection of community members, we’ve provided weekly arts learning activities for students learning from home, and we’ve provided wellness calls via phone and email.
+We shared a free digital concert featuring the Portland Opera Chorus and Orchestra, launched a Live from the Hampton Opera Center series, shared balcony performances, pop-up performances around town, and more.
 You can learn more and explore this content by visiting our Facebook page, or viewing our YouTube channel.

 Employees, Artists, & Musicians | Protections & Policies